 Patients provide the ‘outcome measures,’ which are used to assess how well treatment is working.
 There are numerous free, brief surveys that patients can complete to assist therapists in determining what is working and what is not working throughout treatment.
 Throughout the therapy process, patient input informs clinical decisions, and care is changed as needed.

-Dr. Sharma supports his claim by stating that MBC in the treatment of diabetes is routine: recommend dietary adjustments and potentially medication, and check a patient’s blood sugar levels regularly to assess how the treatment is working.
+Dr. Tonmoy Sharma, author, and mental health specialist, supports his claim by stating that MBC in the treatment of diabetes is routine: recommend dietary adjustments and potentially medication, and check a patient’s blood sugar levels regularly to assess how the treatment is working.
 Diet and medication adjustments are made as needed.
 However, Sharma points out that MBC is not the treatment of choice for addiction.

 Sovereign Health’s Innovative Approach